 The way this corporate media behaves may not be surprising.
 I apologize if you feel any of this is beating you over the head.

-This Buzzfeed-style list wasn't intended to introduce this idea as new (others have done a much better job), but rather to highlight the sheer absurdity of a "liberal media" for an audience who may not see it.
+This Buzzfeed-style list wasn't intended to introduce this idea as new (others have 'e a much better job), but rather to highlight the sheer absurdity of a "liberal media" for an audience who may not see it.

 One way to approach the topic is to simply ask: If we have a "liberal media," where are the liberal stories?